CiwPython/Ciw/docs/Basics/going_deeper.rst

 ============

 In :ref:`getting-started` you saw how to run a simple simulation.
 This page lets you access the simulation by exploring its attributes and methods.
-First, set up a parameters file as described in :ref:`parameters-file`.
+First, set up a parameters file as described in :ref:`sim-parameters`.

 Now importing Ciw and the parameters file as a dictionary is simple::